ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 2 - The Y-Dimension Far Lands (1.17).md

 ![17VoidVertex](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17VoidVertex.png)

-Interestingly, in the sky far lands, the vertex far lands appear overriden by the sky far lands.
+Interestingly, in what is supposed to be the vertex far lands, the sky far lands generate instead.
 This is one of the variants as described in the 3D far lands exploration.

 ![17SkyVertex](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17SkyVertex.png)